 The captain replies, “A lot depends on the ground, but a trench is usually easier and quicker to do than several post holes.
 Why?”

 “In the next few days a lot of barricades need to be put up.
 I’m sure people are thinking of building them on site.
 But I wonder if it might not be quicker, in most cases, to turn up with twenty foot lengths of fence made at a central location, dig a trench, set the fence in, and pour concrete into the trench to finish it.
 The fence can be made in a way to stand upright by itself.
 Then when in the trench with the cement it’ll be immovable.
 Of course, the fence will have to be tall enough to give the right height above ground as well as the depth of the trench.
 That way a dedicated crew can focus on making fence segments while other teams can put them in place.”

-The Captain grins, nods, and starts talking with a Warrant Officer about what they have available to get what he wants done.
+The Captain grins, nods agreement, and starts talking with a Warrant Officer about what they have available to get what he wants done.

 Note: Max later learns both ideas are acted on.
 During the night reports come in of defence forces at the border using fire trucks to shower The Infected pushing on the fence with fuel, then setting the fuel alight with flares.
 They report the horrid stench, but it relieves the pressure for a reasonable period while the fire rages, and a bit more before there’s enough of The Infected along that part of the fence to be a problem again.

-Also, the idea of centralised fence construction being shipped to location and cemented into a ditch proves to be much faster than the usual ‘construct on-site’ fencing method.
+Also, the idea of local centralised fence construction being shipped to the needed location and cemented into a ditch proves to be much faster than the usual ‘construct on-site’ fencing method.
 The barricades for the protection zones are going up very fast all over the country.

 Many people aren’t happy about being moved, but they are being moved, and in large numbers.
 The huge protection zones set up in large valleys are fast becoming big tent cities.
 Tents for families, and tents for stores being moved, as well.
 The heartland of the US is emptying very fast.